ajoyk11/ajoyk11.github.io/.github/about.md

-This folder is used just to update Google Scholar and Research Gate citations automatically.
+This folder is used just to update Google Scholar citations automatically.